-In the blender beat the milk with the eggs.Pour in the dry mixture and fold.
+In the blender beat the milk with the eggs.
+Pour in the dry mixture and fold.

-Spoon the batter in muffin cases decorating the top with a small piece of carob-toffee.
+Spoon the butter in muffin cases decorating the top with a small piece of carob-toffee.
 Bake for approx. 20 minutes.

-LA CUBA; DUCCIO MELE, FATIMA EL HASSANI, MARCELLO RUSSO
+MELE DUCCIO, FATIMA EL HASSANI, MARCELLO RUSSO; LA CUBA

-Duccio Mele started his career in 1997 in Bocca di Magna under the guide of a French chef "of the old school" (Jacques).
-After he learnt the base of French kitchen he moved to where had consolidate Florence experience and from where he moved to England where and half he honed for 2 years the knowledge of the international kitchen.He worked in prestigious locals, like the Bank and ST.JOHN'S of London.Back in his city he opened some locals and finaly he definitely created his last creature: the "Osteria Duccio", where he is the chef and director.
+Duccio Mele started his carrer in 1997 in Bocca di Magna under the guide of a French chef "of the old school" (Jacques).

+After he had learnt the base of French kitchen he moved to Florence where he consolidated his experience and from where he moved to England where he improved for two years his knowledge about international kitchen.
+He worked in prestigious places, like the Bank and ST. JOHN'S in London.

+Back in his city he opened some restaurants and finally he created his last creature: the "Osteria Duccio", where he is the chef and director.

-Fatima El Hassani, born in Benimeskine (Settat), Marocco, student, attends in this moment the Turistic-Hotel Institut "Ciofs", in La Spezia.
+El Hassani Fatima, born in Benimeskine (Settat), Marocco, student, attends in this moment the Turistic-Hotel Institut "Ciofs", in La Spezia.

-Marcello Russo, born in La Spezia, started in 1981 his collaboration at the "Russo" Pastries, founded by his grandfather in La Spezia.
+Russo Marcello, born in La Spezia, started in 1981 his collaboration at the "Russo" Pastries, founded by his grandfather in La Spezia.
 Afterwards he held the fort his father like pastry chef.
-He steadily carry out this profession since 25 years; he moreover took part in several pastry-competition, receiving diverse acknowledgements.
+He steadily carries out this profession since 25 years; he also partecipated at several pastrycompetition, receiving different acknowledgements.

-Through the use of ingredients chosen from different cultures such as the Lebanese, Tunisian, Italian or Marroquinian one and the food design intimately related to the architecture this concept called la Cuba (Cupola, Dome) evokes the coexistence of diverse cultures, represented by various examples of Domes throughout the Mediterranean Region.
+Through the use of ingredients chosen from different cultures such as the Lebanese, Tunisian, Italian or Marroquinian one and the food design intimately related to the architecture, this concept called la Cuba (Cupola, Dome) evokes the coexistence of diverse cultures, represented by various examples of Domes throughout the Mediterranean Region.
 It is a revision of local traditional recipes where each element coexists harmoniously complementing the other ones.

-For the Spanish Bread:

-6 eggs, 180 g of sugar, 180 g of flour , 1 sachet of backing powder
+For the Spanish Bread: 6 eggs 180 g of sugar 180 g of flour 1 bag of backing powder

-For the dipping:

-2dl of water , 50 ml of rose water , 25 ml of water of orange flowers
+For the dipping: 2dl of water 50 ml of rose water 25 ml of water of orange flowers

-For the heart:

-60 g of butter, 50 g of coconut flour (Morocco), 50 g of Pizzute almond flour (Avola), 20 g of sugar, 1 spoon of Halva , 3 g of baking powder, grated lemon
+For the heart: 60 g of butter 50 g of coconut flour (Morocco) 50 g of Pizzute almond flour (Avola) 20 g of sugar 1 spoon of Halva 3 g of baking powder grated lemon

-For the pistachio and nut mousse:

-2 dl of cream fresh, 150 g of toasted Bronte pistachios, 200 g of toasted Langhe nuts, 140 g of sugar $\,$
+For the pistachio and nut mousse: 2 dl of fresh cream 150 g of toasted Bronte pistachios 200 g of toasted Langhe nuts 140 g of sugar

-For the icing:

-400 g of almond paste, 20 g of chocolate
+For the icing: 1 bag of 400 g of almond paste 20 g of plastic chocolate

-For the garnish:

-50 g of candidate Lebanese cedar, 20 dl of orange juice from Valencia, 1 spoon of granatina
+For the garnish: 50 g of candy Lebanese cedar 20 dl of orange juice from Valencia 1 spoon of granatina